After the restring with Yonex’s Poly Tour Rev, my racket looked completely different.

 Again, the stringbed could have felt a bit more responsive.
 The lack of feedback made more delicate volleys and touches harder to pull off.

 I felt some ball pocketing at the baseline, which meant I lost a little accuracy but kept enough control t with a 95 square-inch frame not to hit wild shots and unforced errors.

-Above 100 square inches with Rev, players who like a lot of control from their racquet may run into some calibration issues in hitting accurate groundstrokes.
+Above 100 square inches with Rev, players who like a lot of control from their racket may run into some calibration issues in hitting accurate groundstrokes.

 Durability and Price